pdf presentations of the conference talks are now available

 Call for Papers

-We invite you to participate in the 33rd edition of IEEE WETICE, a leading international forum dedicated to advancing research, fostering collaboration, and sharing innovations in the rapidly evolving landscape of collaborative intelligence and decentralized systems, bridging AI, Data Science, and Cyberphysical Technologies: systems that are smart, autonomous, interconnected, and scalable.
-This conference is a unique opportunity for researchers, practitioners, and industry experts to connect, exchange ideas, and contribute to the future of intelligent, decentralized, and collaborative systems, pushing the boundaries of AI, Blockchain, IoT, and collaboration tools.
-WETICE focuses on collaborative methodologies and how they empower various technologies (AI, Blockchain, IoT, etc.) to create new solutions across diverse domains.
-WETICE also aims at promoting fruitful discussions on the latest technology developments, directions, problems, and requirements.
+We invite you to participate in the 33rd edition of WETICE, a leading international forum dedicated to advancing research, fostering collaboration, and sharing innovations in the rapidly evolving landscape of collaborative intelligence and decentralised software systems, bridging AI, Data Science, and Cyber-physical Technologies: software systems that are smart, autonomous, interconnected, and scalable.
+This conference is a unique opportunity for researchers, practitioners, and industry experts to connect, exchange ideas, and contribute to the future of intelligent, decentralised, and collaborative software systems, pushing the boundaries of AI, Blockchain, IoT, and collaboration tools.
+WETICE focuses on collaborative methodologies and how they empower various technologies (AI, Blockchain, IoT, etc.) to create new solutions across diverse application domains.
+WETICE also aims at promoting fruitful discussions on the latest software technology developments, directions, problems, and requirements.
 The conference includes presentations, keynote sessions, and group discussions.

 Proceedings will be submitted for inclusion in IEEE Xplore, Scopus, DBLP, and Google Scholar.